Last Revision Date: April 1, 2023

 - the Processing is necessary in connection with any contract that you may enter into with us to provide you with Services;

-- the Processing is required or permitted by applicable law; the Processing is necessary for the establishment, exercise or defence of legal claims
+- the Processing is required or permitted by Applicable Privacy Laws; the Processing is necessary for the establishment, exercise or defence of legal claims

 - the Processing is necessary to protect the vital interests of any individual; or